 This part of the preparation process is just as important as the first, if not more important.
 How you answer the questions could decide whether you gain admission to the PA school or not.
 You may have the right content, but you also need the confidence to present it.
 Your answers and the way you present them can leave a lasting impression on the interviewer and work in your favor.

 The best way to go about this is to practice telling your story that you just put together using bullet points.
 Practice will build your confidence.
 One of the best and most popular ways to practice is through mock interviews.
-You can ask a family member or friend to sit down with you, but better yet, you can seek professional interview help, such as that provided in mock medical school interviews with a graduate school admissions consultant.
+You can ask a family member or friend to sit down with you, but better yet, you can seek professional interview help, such as that provided in mock medical school interviews with a professional physician assistant application help.

 For example, these experts will help you rehearse your delivery and keep your pauses between statements to a minimum.
 You don’t have to rapid fire your answers but remember to pace yourself.
 There is a lot to unpack when this question is asked, so try to maintain a constant pace and flow with your answer while avoiding sounding as if you are reading off a script.